Lalit Surajmal Kanodia: Tata Consultancy Services

 Kanodia returned to MIT for his doctorate and later rejoined the Tata Group to lead its newly proposed software division.
 In 1967, he founded the Tata Computer Center, which was renamed Tata Consultancy Services (TCS) in 1968.

 Consulting

 While in the United States, Kanodia consulted for Arthur D. Little and the Ford Motor Company.
-He consulted for the State Bank of India, the Somani Group, and the Kamani Group of companies.
+He also consulted for the State Bank of India, the Somani Group, and the Kamani Group of companies.

 Datamatics

 In 1975, Kanodia founded Datamatics, an IT company.
 By 1979, the company had established an offshore development center for Wang Laboratories.
 In 1991, Datamatics implemented a satellite link for software development between Mumbai and AT&T Bell Labs USA; this contributed to the early development of BPO services in India.
 Kanodia then started "Datamatics Technologies Limited," focusing on BPO and KPO services.
-Expansion into BPO services led Datamatics to acquire SAZTEC and CorPay, two US-based companies, in 1997 and 2003, respectively, and other international companies since then.
+Expansion into BPO services led Datamatics to acquire US-based companies SAZTEC in 1997 and CorPay in 2003.
+Datamatics has continued to acquire other international companies since then.
 Kanodia is Group Chairman of Datamatics which comprises: